-Mr. Kevin T. Hayakawa was born and raised in Rowland Heights and is a proud alumnus of local public schools including the Ybarra Academy of Arts and Technology and John A. Rowland High School.
+In December 2020, Dr. Kevin T. Hayakawa was sworn in as a member of the Walnut Valley Water District Board of Directors.
+He was born and raised in Rowland Heights and is a proud graduate of local public schools including the Ybarra Academy of Arts and Technology, Rincon Intermediate School (Telesis Academy of Science and Math), and John A. Rowland High School.
 He is honored to have the opportunity to serve the community that shaped him into the person he is today.
-Mr. Hayakawa has held a wide range of both science communication roles and scientific research roles in the past.
-He is currently an Adjunct Professor of Physics at Moorpark College and a Ph.D.
-Candidate in Astronomy and Astrophysics at UCLA.
-In the past, Mr. Hayakawa has also worked at the Exoplanet Discovery and Science department at NASA’s Jet Propulsion Laboratory in Pasadena and the Planetarium at the Lawrence Hall of Science, a children’s museum, in Berkeley.
+Dr. Hayakawa has held a wide range of both science communication roles and scientific research roles in the past.
+He is currently an Assistant Professor of Physics in the California State University system.
+In the past, Dr. Hayakawa has also worked at the Exoplanet Discovery and Science department at NASA’s Jet Propulsion Laboratory in Pasadena and the Planetarium at the Lawrence Hall of Science, a children’s museum, in Berkeley.

-Mr. Hayakawa holds Bachelor’s degrees in Physics and Astrophysics from UC Berkeley and a Master’s degree in Astronomy from UCLA.
-He is on track to complete his Ph.D. by Summer 2022.
+Dr. Hayakawa holds bachelor’s degrees in Physics and Astrophysics from UC Berkeley, a master’s degree in Astronomy from UCLA, and a Ph.D. in Astronomy and Astrophysics from UCLA.

-Mr. Hayakawa and his family have been involved in many community organizations over the years, including Hacienda Heights Little League Baseball, the local American Youth Soccer Association chapter, and the Rowland High School marching band.
+Dr. Hayakawa and his family have been involved in many community organizations over the years, including the Rowland Heights Community Coordinating Council (RHCCC) and the Rowland Heights Buckboard Days Parade Committee.